Menu

 • phone numbers to reach you so that they can call or text immediately if they have any issues

-If your child uses a remote microphone, make sure your caregiver knows not just how to use it, but when to use it as well.
+If your child uses a remote microphone system, make sure your caregiver knows not just how to use it, but when to use it as well.

 side by side comparison of a hearing aid device kit and cochlear implant kit